JonasAlfredsson/synergy-mouse-remapper/README.md

 bash remapMouseButtons.sh
 ```

+The output will then state if the server was up, or not responding, and then
+change the mouse buttons accordingly.

 > :warning: When the `xmodmap` command runs you should make sure no modifier
             keys (Ctrl, Shift, etc...) are being pressed, since this might
             mess up the bindings until the command is run again.

-The output will then state if the server was up, or not responding, and then
-change the mouse buttons accordingly.

 ## Configuring a Keyboard Shortcut

-For the Cinnamon desktop environment it is possible to create a keyboard
+Under the Cinnamon desktop environment it is possible to create a keyboard
 shortcut by navigating to the following location:

 ```